delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Well, that's a good question.
 This really comes down to "who am I?".

-I'm not a recruiter, but me and my friends are professionals with lots of experience.
+I'm not a recruiter, but my friends and I are professionals with lots of experience.
 This article was written with help from [Chris Jim](https://www.linkedin.com/in/chris-jim-77b090128/) - 17 internships secured at some of the worlds top companies in his first year at university.
 I like to think of myself as a professional in tech.
 I have a few job offers and I've worked in tech before.
 The only thing I can really add is that I've read a lot of those recruitment books (Cracking the Coding Interview, Why You?, Get the Job You Really Want), taken courses at university in professional skills and read pretty much every Medium article revolving around being professional and having a job.

 This article features case studies and information from real humans who get real results.
 This isn't one of those articles written by someone who's never been and done it.
 All of the people mentioned in this article have internships at some of the UK's top companies or are considered extremely professional.